At a glance

 The neighbours all live along the water the fish came from.
 The smoked salmon traditions, on baguette or on rye, run oilier and saltier and considerably louder, and the bagel with cured salmon is a denser, chewier cousin that asks more of the jaw; both of those keep their own entries rather than being unpacked here.
 Within the trout register the moves are small: horseradish folded into the cheese for heat, a pickled shallot or a few capers for sharper acid, a seeded rye in place of the country crust to nudge the sandwich toward the Northern European smoked-fish tables it shares a lineage with.

-The supply of the fish has a firmer French date than the sandwich does.
-In 1842, two fishermen of La Bresse in the Vosges, Joseph Rémy and Antoine Géhin, worked out a reliable method of breeding trout in captivity, stripping eggs and milt from breeders caught in the Moselotte and raising the fry in gravel boxes.
+The supply of farmed trout in France has a firmer documented date than Goicoechea's smokehouse, and it comes from the Vosges rather than the Pyrenees.
+In 1842, two fishermen from La Bresse, Joseph Rémy and Antoine Géhin, worked out a reliable method of breeding trout in captivity, stripping eggs and milt from breeders caught in the Moselotte and raising the fry in gravel boxes.
 Their protocol is taken as the origin of modern French fish farming, and it is what eventually made trout cheap and steady enough for a charcutier to smoke and sell by the slice.

-Cold smoking, by contrast, is far older than any of that, and it is not cooking.
-It hangs the fish in smoke kept below roughly thirty degrees for hours, sometimes the better part of a day, firming and flavouring the flesh without setting it the way heat would, which is exactly what leaves the trout supple enough to fold into loose flakes on bread.
-The technique that the sandwich depends on goes back centuries; the steady farmed fish it depends on goes back to Rémy and Géhin and their gravel boxes in the Vosges in 1842.
+Cold smoking is far older than either of those dates, and it is not cooking.
+It holds the fish in smoke kept below roughly thirty degrees for hours, sometimes the better part of a day, firming and flavouring the flesh without setting it the way heat would, which is exactly what leaves the trout supple enough to fold into loose flakes on bread.
+The technique goes back centuries; the steady farmed fish it depends on goes back to Rémy and Géhin in 1842; the regional smoked-trout producers who gave it a French terroir identity are a more recent story, and in the Basque case, not much older than 1965.